 Returns the deviation from the mean for the size bytes starting at offset.
 When scanning a running process the offset argument should be a virtual address within the process address space.
 The returned value is a float.

 The mean of an equally distributed random sample of bytes is 127.5, which is available as the constant math.MEAN_BYTES.

-Example: math.deviation(0, filesize, math.MEAN_BYTES) == 64.0 deviation (string, mean)
+Example: math.deviation(0, filesize, math.MEAN_BYTES) == 64.0 in_range (test, lower, upper)